You can grow your blog in two ways:

-The most attractive poll tool I’ve seen is ContentTools Poll.
+The most attractive poll tool we’ve seen is Survey Sparrow.
 What your visitors will see is a simple poll, and when they click on an answer, they will see the results and buttons to share the results:

 It is a paid tool, but you can start with a free trial.

 Alternatively, there are many other poll tools out there.
-Two of the most popular options (both work with WordPress) are PollDaddy and Wedgies.
+Two of the most popular options (both work with WordPress) are CrowdSignal and Wedgies.

 Almost all of them work the same.
-You simply type in your question and answers, and drop whichever elements you’d like into place:
+You type in your questions and answers and drop whichever elements you’d like into place:

-After you do that, you’ll just need to copy and paste the HTML code to your website, or use the shortcode that the WordPress plugin gives you.
+After you do that, you’ll need to copy and paste the HTML code to your website or use the shortcode that the WordPress plugin gives you.

-When your visitor clicks on an answer, they’ll see the results and share buttons as expected.
+When visitors click on an answer, they’ll see the results and share buttons as expected.

-There are lots of options to create polls—that’s the easy part.
+There are many options to create polls—that’s the easy part.
 The harder part is using them effectively.

 Don’t just create polls for the sake of engagement.
 Create them so that you can learn about your audience.

-For example, I could create a poll for this post that would ask you which type of interactive content you are most likely to use on your website.
-Based on your most popular answers, I could create further content.
-If 77% chose quizzes, I would create a step-by-step guide to creating quizzes.
-Alternatively, I could write an in-depth post about the psychology behind quizzes and engagement.
+For example, we could create a poll for this post asking you which type of interactive content you are most likely to use on your website.
+Based on your most popular answers, we could create further content.
+If 77% chose quizzes, we would create a step-by-step guide to creating quizzes.
+Alternatively, we could write an in-depth post about the psychology behind quizzes and engagement.